-- Lifestyle changes to benefit both conception and pregnancy.
+- Planning for pregnancy lifestyle changes to benefit both conception and pregnancy.
 It is important not to expose a fetus to smoking, alcohol, and other drugs.
 Moderate regular exercise during pregnancy is safe and recommended for most people during pregnancy and it is best to start this prior to becoming pregnant.

 - Prenatal vitamins and nutrition.
 It is important to ensure that you are getting adequate amounts of some vitamins before becoming pregnant.
 At this time we can also prescribe a prenatal vitamin for you.
 It is ideal to start taking the vitamin 3 months prior to becoming pregnant.

 - Folic Acid (folate): Ideally, you should start taking at least 800 micrograms (mcg) or 0.8 milligrams (mg) of folic acid before conceiving.
 All prenatal vitamins contain this amount of folic acid.
 This helps prevent Neural Tube Defects (NTD), a spine-development defect of the fetus.
 There is also new research suggesting that this decreases risks of abnormal development of the fetus’ heart as well.

 - Eating healthy foods during pregnancy that include Vitamin D, Calcium Iron, and Omega-3 fatty acids are also important for both you and your baby.

 - Vaccination history and immunity.
 We generally recommend laboratory testing to determine your blood type and whether or not you are immune to certain illness which can affect pregnancy like rubella (German measles) and varicella (Chicken pox).